SF Masterworks: Relaunch series

 A selection of titles from the series on display at a London bookshop.

 Softcover editions (2010–present)

 The relaunched series features yellow–white spines, the S.F.
 Masterworks marquee printed vertically atop tinted artwork, and newly typeset and corrected text.
-As with the numbered volumes, many printings, with identical ISBNs, do not include markings or cover designs to indicate they are volumes of any series.
+As with the numbered volumes, many printings, that have identical ISBNs, do not include markings or cover designs to indicate they are volumes of any series.